 This is absolutely my favorite soup.
 Hearty, but bright, fresh and full of flavor, texturally complex and seriously packed with fiber – it’s totally satisfying anytime of year.

-4 carrots, peeled and cut into chunks
+3 carrots, peeled and cut into chunks

-4 stalks celery, peeled and cut into chunks
+3 stalks celery, peeled and cut into chunks

 1 leek, white part cut into chunks

-1 head of garlic, cut crosswise
+2 cloves garlic, cut crosswise

-4 sprigs fresh thyme
+2 sprigs fresh thyme

 2 T. extra virgin olive oil

-2 russet potatoes, peeled and cut into 1 inch chunks
+2 russet potatoes, peeled and cut into 1 inch chunks (optional)

-8 cups vegetable broth (as prepared in this recipe)
+8 cups vegetable or chicken broth

 1 bunch Swiss chard

-- Add beans and vegetable broth.
 Bring to a boil.
 Quickly reduce to low heat and simmer for 30 minutes.
 Add chard after 20 minutes.

-If you don’t have time for a homemade broth, simply purchase your favorite low-sodium variety (chicken or vegetable).
 If you’d like to take some extra time and use dried beans, purchase 1 cup dried white beans and soak overnight.
 Rinse thoroughly and place in a pot of cold water, bring to a boil, reduce to low heat and simmer for 1 hour with a few bay leaves and thyme (do not add salt, it will make the beans mushy).